-The net revenue budget requirement for the year of £147.555m was approved by the Commissioner on 22nd February 2021.
-After the Home Office Grant of £51.539m, Revenue Support Grant of £21.591m and National Non-Domestic Rates of £10.266m, the amount to be collected from Council Tax was £64.159m.
+The net revenue budget requirement for the year of £156.427m was approved by the Commissioner on 22nd February 2022.
+After the Home Office Grant of £62.343m, Revenue Support Grant of £25.727m and National Non-Domestic Rates of £0.212m, the amount to be collected from Council Tax was £68.145m.
 The majority of this gross budget is attributable to policing services under the direction and control of the Chief Constable and is equal to that of the Police and Crime Commissioner Group, less the cost of administering the Office of the Police and Crime Commissioner.

-The CIES shows the total cost of policing services of £186.299m (2020/21: £163.527m).
-Adjusting this figure for corporate costs, changes in future pension liabilities, and other appropriations and contributions excluded from the cost of services, produces total operating expenditure for the Chief Constable for the year of £220.004m (2020/21: £196.107m).
+The CIES shows the total cost of policing services of £194.530m (2021/22: £186.299m).
+Adjusting this figure for corporate costs, changes in future pension liabilities, and other appropriations and contributions excluded from the cost of services, produces total operating expenditure for the Chief Constable for the year of £239.944m (2021/22: £220.004m).
 The total amount of operating expenditure is fully funded by the Commissioner by way of an intra-group transfer, leaving a £nil balance within the accounts of the Chief Constable.

-The underlying performance of the Police and Crime Commissioner Group for the year ended 31st March 2022, which the Chief Constable is part of, before all statutory and funding basis adjustments, was a break even position.
+The underlying performance of the Police and Crime Commissioner Group for the year ended 31st March 2023, which the Chief Constable is part of, before all statutory and funding basis adjustments, was a break even position.
 This position is after recurrent savings through the acceleration of efficiency schemes via the Force's Service Improvement Programme and savings against demand-led budgets.

-This has been transferred to Earmarked Reserves, which are controlled and owned by the Commissioner and disclosed in the Statement of Accounts for the Police and Crime Commissioner and the Police and Crime Commissioner Group.
+This surplus has been transferred to Earmarked Reserves, which are controlled and owned by the Commissioner and disclosed in the Statement of Accounts for the Police and Crime Commissioner and the Police and Crime Commissioner Group.